mahkkk04/J.A.R.V.I.S/README.md

 - Send email (with subject and content)
 - Calculate any mathematical expression (example: Jarvis, calculate x + 135 - 234 = 345)
 - Answer any generic question (via Wolframalpha)
-- Take important note in notepad
+- Take important note in notepa
 - Tells a random joke
 - Tells your IP address
 - Can switch the window